ursnj/seo-master/README.md

 ## 🖥 Future plans

+- [x] Create Sitemaper CLI tool to generate sitemaps efficiently.
+- [x] Create Sitemaper programatic API's to generate sitemaps efficiently.
-- Support multiple sitemaps if website is bigger than certain limit.
+- [ ] Support multiple sitemaps if website is bigger than certain limit.
-- Create a web application to automatically generate and submit sitemaps to search engines on a schedule.
+- [ ] Create a web application to automatically generate and submit sitemaps to search engines on a schedule.

 ## 🤝 Contributing